kees1948/UniFLEX/Software/UniBug/README.md

 F, floppy boot, After typing the 'F', and the bootsector shows the 'uniflex' message, you have about 2 seconds to enter a character '0' up to '9'.
 This will be appended the 'uniflex' as the name of the bootfile.

+K, shows the amount of memory available.
+(8K is used for zero page and stack)

 </pre>